 Rosalynn Carter is an American first lady born on August 18, 1927, in Plains, Georgia.
 She met Jimmy Carter through a mutual friend, and in 1946 she married him at age 18.
 Carter was at her husband’s side during his political rise in the ‘60s.
-She became First Lady of Georgia when her husband won the Governor’s role in 1970 and First Lady of the U.S. when he was inaugurated as president in 1977.
+She became first lady of Georgia when her husband won the Governor’s role in 1970 and first lady of the U.S. when he was inaugurated as president in 1977.
 One of her most important roles during her husband’s presidency was as the Active Honorary Chair of the President's Commission on Mental Health.

 Rosalynn Carter was born Eleanor Rosalynn Smith on August 18, 1927, in Plains, Georgia.
-The first of four children, her father, Wilburn Edgar Smith, worked as a mechanic and a farmer, and her mother, Allie Murray Smith was a housewife.
-However, in 1940, when her father died, Rosalynn was forced to take a job at a hairdresser to help her mother make ends meet.
+The first of four children, her father, Wilburn Edgar Smith, worked as a mechanic and a farmer, and her mother, Allie Murray Smith, was a housewife.
+However, in 1940, when her father died, Rosalynn was forced to take a job as a hairdresser to help her mother make ends meet.
 Her mother also took on various jobs to help support them.

 Rosalynn attended local high school in Plains, and graduated as valedictorian.
 It was during high school that she met Jimmy Carter, her best friend's older brother, and a cadet at the Annapolis Naval Academy.
 The two began to date, and in December 1945, Carter proposed to Rosalynn, who refused his proposal because she thought it too early in their courtship.
 Undeterred, Carter proposed again two months later, and Rosalynn accepted.
 They were married on July 7, 1946, at Plains Methodist Church.